 Counsellor | Trauma-Informed | Online

-I’m Amanda — a counsellor supporting women to stabilise and move forward after experiences of trust rupture and betrayal.
-I also work with women navigating burnout, relational stress, and the cumulative impact of prolonged strain.
+Hi, I'm Amanda — a counsellor supporting women to stabilise and move forward after experiences of trust rupture, betrayal, and harm.
+I also work with women navigating burnout and the cumulative impact of prolonged strain.

 I am a qualified counsellor registered with the Australian Counselling Association (ACA) and practise within an evidence-informed, ethical framework.